Securing Secure Aggregation: Mitigating Multi-Round Privacy Leakage in Federated Learning: Introduction

+\textbf{Contributions}.
+As such motivated, we study the long-term user privacy in FL.
+Specifically, our contributions are as follows. \begin{enumerate}[noitemsep,topsep=0pt,parsep=1pt,partopsep=2pt,leftmargin=*] \item

+We introduce a new metric to capture long-term privacy guarantees for secure aggregation protocols in FL for the first time.

-\item We propose \name, a privacy-preserving structured user selection strategy that ensures the long-term privacy of the individual users over any number of training rounds.
-This strategy also takes into account the fairness of the selection process and the average number of participating users at each round. \item We demonstrate that \namespace creates a trade-off between the long-term privacy guarantee and the average number of participating users.
-In particular, as the average number of participating users increases, the long-term privacy guarantee becomes weaker. \item We provide the convergence analysis of \name, which shows that the long-term privacy guarantee and the average number of participating users control the convergence rate.
+This long-term privacy requires that the server cannot reconstruct any individual model using the aggregated models from any number of training rounds.
+Using this metric, we show that the conventional random selection schemes can result in leaking the local models after a sufficient number of rounds, even if secure aggregation is employed at each round. \item We propose \name, a privacy-preserving structured user selection strategy that ensures the long-term privacy of the individual users over any number of training rounds.
+This strategy also takes into account the fairness of the selection process and the average number of participating users at each round. \item We demonstrate that \namespace provides a trade-off between the long-term privacy guarantee and the average number of participating users.
+In particular, as the average number of participating users increases, the long-term privacy guarantee becomes weaker.

+\item We provide the convergence analysis of \name, which shows that the long-term privacy guarantee and the average number of participating users control the convergence rate.
 The convergence rate is maximized when the average number of participating users is maximized (e.g., the random user selection strategy maximizes the average number of participating users at the expense of not providing long-term privacy guarantees).
-As we require stronger long-term privacy guarantees, the average number of participating users decreases and a larger number of training rounds is required to achieve the same level of accuracy as the random selection strategy. \item Finally, we conduct extensive experiments in both IID and non-IID settings on MNIST and CIFAR-$10$ datasets and demonstrate that \namespace achieves almost the same test accuracy compared to random selection scheme while providing better long-term privacy guarantees. \end{enumerate}
+As we require stronger long-term privacy, the average number of participating users decreases and a larger number of training rounds is required to achieve the same level of accuracy as random selection. \item Finally, our experiments in both IID and non-IID settings on MNIST, CIFAR-$10$ and CIFAR-$100$ demonstrate that \namespace achieves almost the same test accuracy compared to the random selection scheme while providing better long-term privacy guarantees. \end{enumerate}